Affiliate Disclosure: Deviant Noise is a professional review site that may receive compensation for purchases made through links on our site.

 Why is FlowKey Our Runner Up and Not #1 Pick?

-In all honesty, there is only one reason we can’t call FlowKey our #1 pick and that’s because there’s no major focus on playing piano by ear or improvising/composing songs and music.
+In all honesty, there is only one reason we can’t say that this program is our #1 pick and that’s because in our Flowkey review we found no major focus on playing piano by ear or improvising/composing songs and music.

 That’s a huge deal to us as music creators, but other than that it is literally the best option for anyone (beginner or seasoned player) to level up their piano technique.